genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ### authentication
 The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.

-* `type` indicates which of the three types of username and password authentication to be used.
+* `type` indicates which of the three types of username and password authentication are to be used.
 It accepts the values of: `AuthType.INTERNAL`, `AuthType.LDAP` or `AuthType.HYBRID`.
 Default: `AuthType.INTERNAL`.

-For more information on each of these three authentication types, please see the [authentication overview](/server/access-control/authentication-overview/#username-and-password-authentication).
+For more information about each of these three authentication types please see the [authentication overview](/server/access-control/authentication-overview/#username-and-password-authentication).

-The following variables are used to configure an LDAP connection; thus are only used when `type` is either `AuthType.LDAP` or `AuthType.HYBRID`.
+The following variables are used to configure an LDAP connection; these are only used when the `type` is either `AuthType.LDAP` or `AuthType.HYBRID`.

 * `url` specifies the LDAP server hostname.
 Default: `localhost`.
 * `port` specifies the LDAP server port.
 Default: 389.